 Undergraduate Students Pursuing BA/MA or BS/MA Programs or Students Interested in Econ’s M.A. in Economic Policy

 Contact: Dr. Tim Gindling, Graduate Program Director, PUP 330, Phone: 410-455-3629

 Undergraduate Students Pursuing Certificates in Accounting, Finance, Auditing for Information Systems or Management Accounting

 Contact: Suzann Medicus, Director of Accounting Program, PUP 327, Phone: (410) 455-6590

-Students interested in ECAD courses and certificates in Management Science or MBA Prep should contact the Information Systems Department; Students interested in the Public Administration certificate should contact the Political Science Department; and Students who are interested in the Personnel and Industrial Psychology Certificate should contact the Psychology Department.
+Interested in ECAC, Management Science or MBA Prep should contact the Department of Information Systems; students interested in the Public Administration certificate should contact the Department of Political Science; and students interested in the Personnel and Industrial Psychology Certificate should contact the Department of Psychology.